Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History
 ## Version 1.4
+### Version 1.4.16
+- Fixed a bug where the reset progress didn't work if the mainmenu was unloaded at least once
+- STILL A BUG: reset progress does not reset the saved level scene
+- Fixed a crash where the torch was not found in the lore scene (blacklist lore scene for torch requirements)

 ### Version 1.4.15
 - Fix bugs where the input manager would still be listening for key presses after escaping the input control menu